dariusf/fable/docs.md

 Sections are named using headings, and are shown until they end or are interrupted (e.g., by a jump or choice), which may later either continue the section or move to another.
 A section may thus never be shown in its entirety.

-Content before first section goes into an implicit section named `default`.
+Content before first section goes into an implicit section named `prelude`.
 The story starts there or at the first section.

 ### Code